 The SMM has been the subject of a number of studies, from both the academic and policy community, alongside OSCE produced reports.
-These studies have examined the SMM's learning process, its achievements and limitations, and have compared it to other OSCE missions.6 A number of these studies have also highlighted the "quasi-peacekeeping" nature of the civilian SMM and its importance for other missions such as the United Nations (UN) Verification Mission in Colombia.7 Tanner (2018) has noted the benefits of such civilian missions, as they
+These studies have examined the SMM's learning process, its achievements and limitations, and have compared it to other OSCE missions.
+A number of these studies have also highlighted the "quasi-peacekeeping" nature of the civilian SMM and its importance for other missions such as the United Nations (UN) Verification Mission in Colombia.
+Tanner (2018) has noted the benefits of such civilian missions, as they are impartial and more likely to be allowed to cross frontlines.8 He also highlighted the SMM's successes on the ground and stressed the importance of its use of technology.9 This was echoed by Umland, although both noted the lack of space for political solutions to the conflict as hindering the SMM.
+In a 2021 study, Tanner has further highlighted the lack of an extraction force as a serious deficiency in the SMM.11 Ukrainian and Russian proposals in 2017 for a new peacekeeping mission in Donbas led to a series of feasibility studies.
+12 However, as Gowan has explained these studies were ultimately futile.13 Moreover, all of these sources were written before the 24th February invasion.
+This paper builds on this work by focusing on the SMM's operations from January 2021 to March 2022.
+Key sources include the SMM's reports from the period, alongside media reports and press releases.

+'''

 1 OSCE, 2016, 1.

 2 OSCE, 23 February 2022.

+3 Ibid.

 4 OSCE, 23 February 2022.

 5 OSCE, 22 December 2021, 27.

 6 Dijkstra, et al., 2019, 532.
 Umland, 2021.
 3. Tanner, 2021, 1.
 Meier, 2017, 149.

 7 Tanner, 2021, 1.
 Meier, 2017, 160.
 Tanner, 2018, 4.

+'''